What does out-of-pocket medical expense mean?

 Once you've met your out-of-pocket maximum, your insurance will pay 100% of the cost for covered in-network healthcare services for the rest of your plan year.

-How can an HRA help you cover your out-of-pocket medical expenses?
+Ways to cover your out-of-pocket medical expenses?

 Knowing your monthly premium, copay amounts, coinsurance rate, annual deductible, and out-of-pocket maximum is a great first step in budgeting for healthcare.
 But it’s truly impossible to know exactly how much medical care you’ll need and how much you’ll pay out-of-pocket each year.
-That’s why having a health benefit that can help you pay for for your out-of-pocket medical costs is beneficial.
+That’s why having a health benefit that can help you pay for your out-of-pocket medical costs is beneficial.

-An HRA can help you with this.
+An HRA is another option that can cover your out-of-pocket medical expenses.
 This formal employer-sponsored health benefit allows employees to receive tax-free reimbursements for qualified out-of-pocket medical costs, like prescription drugs, surgeries, physical therapy, and more.
 Depending on the HRA, your individual health plan premiums may also be eligible expenses.
 IRS Publication 5023 and the CARES Act4 outline the full list of eligible expenses.

-A major perk about HRAs is that they’re easy to understand.
 Your employer gives you a monthly allowance to spend on healthcare.
 By law, only employers can contribute to an HRA, so you’re not responsible for maintaining or funding it.

 Once you buy an eligible expense, you submit proof of purchase for the service or item.
 Documentation is usually in the form of a receipt, invoice, or EOB.
 Then, your employer reimburses you tax-free up to your allowance amount.